1. Why should I file an Invention Disclosure?

 2) When should I file an Invention Disclosure?

-We recommend that you contact CVIP or file a disclosure whenever you have research results that you think may have a commercial potential as a therapeutic agent, diagnostic tool, research reagent, device, or medical/laboratory procedures.
-You should file prior to any public disclosure, whether oral or written, that describes the invention.
+It would be ideal if you contact our office prior to any public disclosure, whether oral or written, that describes the invention.
 Sharing data with colleagues, posting it on the internet, or displaying it at poster sessions are all examples of public disclosure.
 Public disclosure prior to filing a patent application may result in loss of patentable rights.

 3) How do I file an Invention Disclosure?

-4) What happens after CVIP receives my Invention Disclosure?
+4) What happens after TTO receives my Invention Disclosure?